They say…

 Website: www.greeneking.co.uk

-It has to be admitted that these days the Greene King is rarely the hottest place to be at a beer festival.
+It has to be admitted that these the Greene King bar is rarely the hottest place to be at a beer festival.
 Yet at the Great British Beer Festival (GBBF) at Olympia, London, in August 2012, that expectation was turned on its head.

 At an appointed time in the early afternoon of the first day’s trade session, many of the most influential beer opinion formers in Britain could be found gathering around the Suffolk brewer’s bar – top beer writers, widely read bloggers, international beer judges and various other industry figures.

-And no, they hadn’t all suddenly undergone a mysterious conversion to the delights of IPA.
+And no, they hadn’t all suddenly undergone a mysterious conversion to the delights of Greene King IPA.
 Instead they were there for the GBBF debut of one of the most extraordinary beers brewed by an old established British ale brewery.
 The beer was Old 5X, a unique matured stock ale that has miraculously survived in an era when its brewer has become the biggest of Britain’s “new nationals”.

 I’ve written about Old 5X at length before on this blog – but this was before I had a chance to taste it neat, as until very recently it was only made publically available as a component of blends.
 At 12% it’s strong stuff, brewed with roasted malt and rich cane sugar, with Challenger, First Gold and Target hops, but what’s more remarkable is the process used to produce it.